MicrosoftDocs/VBA-Docs/api/Excel.Pages.md

 <br/>

-Use the **Item** method to access an individual **Page** object that represents an individual page in a worksheet.
+Use the **Item** method to access an individual **Page** object that represents an individual page on a worksheet.
 The following example accesses the first page on the active worksheet.

 ```vb
 Dim objPage As Page